redcartel/demo-game-library/functions/README.md

 ### Run on a timer

 You can write cloud functions that execute at regularly scheduled times.
 It's been a couple of years since I've done that.
 I think it uses CRON syntax to set up scheduling?
 I don't totally remember.
-Anyway, it's not hard.
+Anyway, I don't remember it being difficult.

 ### Other APIs

 Send emails (Yahoo plays a little more nice with SMTP than gmail does), send text messages (Twilio is what you want for that), etc. etc. ad inf.

-### Trigger warning puns are stupid
+### Trigger on other firebase services actions

 You can also have functions fire off when something happens on a different firebase service.
 User logs in? trigger a function.
 Firestore document gets created?
 Trigger a function.
 Upload a file to storage? (haven't talked about firebase storage.
-It's not as good as AWS S3, but it can be good enough, and it interacts well with everything else) Trigger a function.
+It's not as good as AWS S3, but it can be good enough, and it interacts well with everything else) trigger a function.

 ### This shit is cool